 Applicants should have taken at least two semesters of chemistry and three semesters of biology, including a course in ecology.
-Applicants who lack this coursework should contact the graduate coordinator's office for advice (espgrad@gmu.edu).
+Applicants who lack this coursework should contact the ESP Graduate Office for advice (espgrad@gmu.edu).
 Successful completion of a two-semester sequence of introductory graduate-level environmental chemistry and biology courses can be used to satisfy the biology and chemistry prerequisites for admission.
 These introductory courses would be in addition to the requirements for the degree.